leosmerling/py-tonic/README.md

 - Machine Learning model serving (where serving logic needs to be written in Python)
 - Real time calculations using Python libraries + existing code
-- Helping Data Scientists to create decenet performance services
+- Helping Data Scientists to create decent performance services
 - ...

 ### Test